rixx/books.rixx.de/data/reviews/catherynne-m-valente/the-girl-who-circumnavigated-fairyland-in-a-ship-of-her-own-making/index.md

 related_books:
 - book: neil-gaiman/coraline
   text: For more heroines adventuring into fantastic worlds – though this one is more brutal.
+- book: lewis-carroll/alice-in-wonderland
+  text: The original little girl in absurd fantasy land portal fantasy, which has nothing at heart in common with this book.
 review:
   date_read:
   - 2016-10-20